solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

     ![This image demonstrates how to edit the application.properties file.]

-2. Navigate to the **Azure Explorer**, right-click the Single Server instance you provisioned, and select **Connect to Project (Preview)**.
+2. Navigate to the **Azure Explorer**, right-click the previouly provisioned Single Server instance, then select **Connect to Project (Preview)**.

 3. In the **Azure Resource Connector** window, keep all parameters the